-- · Has appealed and - · Has had aid eligibility reinstated.
+- Has appealed and - · Has had aid eligibility reinstated.

 While on Federal Aid Probation, an academic plan for performance will be set and monitored.
+Minimum academic plan requirements for the session are a completion rate of 66.67% and a GPA of 2.0.